 - Changes to your life and routine may be difficult to manage.
 Bereavement can be a lonely and isolating time, it also affects people around you.
 It is important that you receive help and support.

-- We can help in many ways – by you continuing to be a part of our hubs, with invitations to social events, continued one-to-one support, a pen pal scheme, our Listening ear service and with signposting to other support and opportunities.
+- We can help in many ways – by you continuing to be a part of our hubs, with invitations to social events, continued one-to-one support, our Listening Ear service and with signposting to other support and opportunities.

 - You may want to consider volunteering, now or in the future, – your knowledge and experiences from your caring role are valuable, and hugely important.

 - You may wish to use these, or other skills you have to help others.
 Volunteering could be helping at hubs, joining the Listening ear service, helping with fundraising or you being involved in other ways.